 Day 13.
 Kibale National Park

 Today we bird Kibale National Park and do chimpanzee trekking!
 After breakfast, we bird the vicinity of Kanyanchu, looking for the spectacular Green-breasted Pitta and other species such as Yellow-billed Barbet, African Emerald Cuckoo, Black-billed Turaco, Narina Trogon, Blue-shouldered Robin-Chat, Sabine’s Spinetail, Chestnut Wattle-eye, and Narrow-tailed Starling, among others.
 Then we look for Chimpanzees nearby.
 We may actually also encounter a number of other primates here in addition to chimpanzees; Uganda Red Colobus, Guereza Black-and-white colobus, Grey-cheeked Mangabey, Olive Baboon, Red-tailed Monkey, and L’Hoest’s Monkey all occur in this park.
 What a day!
-Overnight: Chimpanzee Forest Guesthouse, Kibale National Park.
+Overnight: Kibale Homestay, Kibale National Park

 Day 14.
 Transfer to Entebbe and departure